-The syntax and semantics of the regular expressions supported by PCRE are described below.
-Regular expressions are also described in the Perl documentation and in a number of books, some of which have copious examples.
+The syntax and semantics of the regular expressions that are supported by PCRE are described in detail below.
+There is a quick-reference syntax summary in the pcresyntax page.
+Perl's regular expressions are described in its own documentation, and regular expressions in general are covered in a number of books, some of which have copious examples.
 Jeffrey Friedl's "Mastering Regular Expressions", published by O'Reilly, covers regular expressions in great detail.
 This description of PCRE's regular expressions is intended as reference material.